 Fast forward to 2019.
 Our time in The World’s Most Livable City reached its end and we returned in June to the Red, White and Blue.
-The oldest child is a University of Michigan graduate paying his dues as a policy wonk in Washington, D.C.; the youngest one is an American School alum who attends Trinity College Dublin.
+The oldest child is a University of Michigan and F.B.I.
+Academy alum who now calls Oakland, California his new home.; the youngest one is an American School alum who attends Trinity College Dublin.

 Barely one month after repatriating Darling Husband was invited to join the brilliant minds at Oak Ridge National Laboratory in Knoxville, Tennessee.
 In the subsequent two months we I house-hunted; coordinated the move of our household goods in storage (from 2012) and the sea freight that had arrived from Austria; and oversaw the pack-out of our little short term apartment in D.C.
-The following day we pointed the wagon toward Knoxville.
+At summer’s end we pointed the wagon toward Knoxville.

 As for not-so-dog-friendly America, the Foxhound has a few thoughts about that.